robksawyer/artx/README.md

 The presentation layer is currently built on [AngularJS](http://www.angularjs.org).
 You can read more about how we set this up via the [StackOverflow post](https://stackoverflow.com/questions/21938850/angularjs-sailsjs).
 We're mimicking something similar to <https://github.com/angular/angular-seed>.

+#### Lo-Dash (A utility library delivering consistency, customization, performance, & extras.)

+Built into SailsJS is [Lo-Dash](http://devdocs.io/lodash/).
+The syntax will be used throughout the app and looks like `_.map`.
+If you're not familiar, you'll need to [browse the docs](http://devdocs.io/lodash/) to see what types of methods exist.
+Or atleast use the docs as a reference when you stumble upon the _. methods.

+#### Express (Fast, unopinionated, minimalist web framework for Node.js)

+It's also worth noting that SailsJS is built on [ExpressJS](http://expressjs.com/).
+You can find those docs at [here](http://expressjs.com/4x/api.html).
+The syntax/calls looks like `app.get('/', function(req, res)` or `function(req, res){`.

+#### EJS (Embedded JavaScript templates)

+The views are currently using EJS as the templating engine.
+You can read more about these [here](https://github.com/visionmedia/ejs).

 ## Backend Stack

 ### Framework